Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_03_Isochronous_class_with_streaming_traffic/README.md

 ```
 ## Simulate the Design
 To prepare for simulation, create a top level design wrapper as described in Lab 1.
 Click Simulation → Run Simulation from the Flow Navigator pane.
-This generates the
+This will generate the
-simulation netlist and start up the Vivado simulator.
+simulation netlist and start up the Vivado® simulator.
 With the traffic parameters given above,
-the simulation completes after approximately 14 μs.
+the simulation will complete after approximately 14 μs.

 <hr class="sphinxhide"></hr>